Chapter 5: Introduction to HTML

 5.2.2 Body Section

-The <body> section of your page contains all elements that you want to render for your user.
-The content in your <body> section should be organized into a variety of semantically meaning sections (more on this in module-6).
+section should be organized into a variety of semantically meaning sections (more on this in module-6).
 These descriptive containers aren’t explicitly visible to your user, but allow you to organize your content into meaningful sections, allowing screen readers to process the information, and making your code much more interpretable:

-• footer: The section at the bottom of your page, which contains copyright information and additional links.
+: The section at the bottom of your page, which contains copyright information and additional links.

 While you can make a page appear the same without these organizational elements, it is crucial for screen readers to be able to navigate between these sections.
 It will also help you keep your page well organized.
 A typical page body may have this structure